-Usama was getting ready to complete his course and start his career in Work Health & Safety when his Australian visa came through.
-There was just one problem: the qualification was for the UK.
+Usama was getting ready to complete his course and start his career in work health and safety (WHS) when his Australian visa came through.
+There was just one problem: the qualification he was finishing was for the UK.

-When Usama started his new course with CAL he ran into another problem: balance.
-He was now working a full-time job, and 2-hours of overtime, combined with a 2-hour commute, left him no time for studying.
-Something had to change, and that meant reviewing his goals and making a hard choice.
-Usama hoped to arrange a part-time arrangement with his work but the only option they had was a casual position – he accepted it.
+When Usama started his new course with CAL, he ran into another problem – balance.
+He was now working a full-time job (including two hours of overtime) with a two-hour commute, which left him no time for studying.
+Something had to change.
+That meant reviewing his goals and making a hard choice.
+Usama hoped to move to a part-time arrangement with his company but was offered a casual position instead – he accepted it.
 The new position meant work was not guaranteed, though he now had the freedom to deny shifts and focus on his priorities, not work.

 So why is this course a priority?

-Usama currently works in sales, and while he appreciates it isn’t easy, it lacks technical elements and has no clearly defined trajectory.
-With a background in Chemical Engineering, he appreciates the value of technical skills:
+Usama currently works in sales.
+While he appreciates it isn’t easy, it lacks technical elements and has no clearly defined trajectory.
+With a background in chemical engineering, he appreciates the value of technical skills.

-It’s why people wait months for a doctor’s appointment, and it’s how Usama plans to ensure his career.
-The move from Chemical Engineering (with a detour in sales) to a role in Work Health & Safety (WHS) is also a strategic choice, Usama is playing to his strengths.
-Engineering requires a lot of WHS roles, and with his background, Usama is a double-threat:
+It’s why people wait months for a doctor’s appointment and it’s how Usama plans to ensure his career.
+The move from chemical engineering (with a detour in sales) to a role in WHS is also a strategic choice.
+Usama is playing to his strengths.
+Engineering requires a lot of WHS, and with his background, Usama is a double-threat.

-Usama is making himself distinct by skilling up alongside his experience.
+Usama is making himself distinct by upskilling alongside his experience.
 It also keeps him motivated, as everyone has skills that guide their unique careers, so he doesn’t need to worry about what others have to offer.

 Maintaining motivation

 Having studied a previous course seven years ago, Usama has some knowledge of the work to be done, though he still finds it challenging.
-His current schedule has him starting at seven in the morning and working to ten at night.
+His current schedule has him starting at 7 am and working to 10 pm.
 It’s tiring, but despite the challenge, he enjoys it.

 Study Planner Template and Task Delegator Template